 Venteaux is a French brasserie located at the Pendry Chicago hotel, with an oyster & champagne bar and café from Michelin-starred Chef Donald Young.
 The colorful café in front features coffee, pastries, salads and sandwiches.
 I went for the first time and thought the avocado toast was one of the best I have ever eaten.
 230 N. Michigan Ave.

 Bistronomic: Bistronomic is an updated version of a classic French bistro.
 It is located at 840 N. Wabash.
-I went back again and enjoyed a great brunch on a Saturday before a Joffrey Ballet performance.
+I have been three times including a great brunch on a Saturday before a Joffrey Ballet performance.
+Their outside terrace is a great spot to dine.
+I recently went back with a group of friends for dinner.
+The atmosphere inside was lovely.
+I enjoyed the “le carnard aux fruits” or the roasted duck breast with chioggia beets, seasonal fruits and oranges in a port and citrus reduction.

 To enjoy an elegant hotel like in Paris, make sure to visit the famous Drake Hotel at 121 E. Walton.
 Here you can enjoy a traditional afternoon tea in the Palm Court.